-Bill Drayton is an advisory board member of counsel to Methane Action.
+Bill Drayton is a senior advisor and ambassador at large to Methane Action.
 A social entrepreneur with a long record of founding organizations and public service, Bill Drayton is the founder and CEO of Ashoka: Innovators for the Public.
 Bill has pioneered the field of social entrepreneurship, growing a global association of over 3,900 leading social entrepreneurs, Ashoka Fellows, who work together to create an ‘Everyone a Changemaker’ world.
 Ashoka Fellows bring big systems change to the world’s most urgent social challenges.
 Over half have changed national policy within five years of launch.

 As a student, he founded organizations ranging from Yale Legislative Services to Harvard’s Ashoka Table, an inter-disciplinary weekly forum in the social sciences.
 After graduation from Harvard, he received an M.A. from Balliol College in Oxford University.
 In 1970, he graduated from Yale Law School.
 He worked at McKinsey & Company for ten years and taught at Stanford Law School and Harvard’s Kennedy School of Government.
 While serving the Carter Administration as Assistant Administrator at the Environmental Protection Agency, he launched many reforms including emissions trading, a fundamental change in regulation that is now the basis of much global as well as US regulatory law, including in fields beyond the environment.